MinTagg/CARLA_Panorama_image/README.md

 ###

-'util/point.json' file has ouxek oisutuib fir cutting image.
+'util/point.json' file has pixel position for cutting image.
 If you want to change the resolution and 'f value'' in 'subscriber.py', you should reestimate the position and f value

 Sample Image(4 images)